Teaalin/onscreen_shortcut_buttons/README.md

  - terrible code :P
  - terrible config?
  - I am a github noob (first public project)
+ - Sometimes the buttons don't work or do something weird (because of alt-tab behaviour)

 ##### Small caveat:
 it relies on alt-tab to switch to the window that you want to use the shortcut on.
 I can't predict the behaviour it will have if you have alt-tab assigned to something else.
 I plan to hunt alternative methods, but I'm avoiding OS specific code so that this program should be compatible with Windows, Mac OS and Linux